-A common estate planning mistake many people make is not ensuring the trust you have created holds all your assets.
-Unfortunately, most lawyers simply do not make sure this is properly handled for their clients, so if you’ve worked with any law office other than mines, you need to double check this critical issue.
+A common estate planning mistake many people make is not ensuring the trust you have created holds all of your assets.
+Unfortunately, most lawyers simply do not make sure this is properly handled for their clients.
+So, if you’ve worked with any other law office, you need to double-check this critical issue.
 If you do not transfer your assets into your trust, it is an empty shell and does nothing to accomplish the objectives you had in mind when you established it.

 Here are the proper procedures for funding your trust:

 A new deed in the name of the trust must be drawn and recorded.

 To transfer the ownership of these assets into your trust, you need to contact your broker, investment counselor, or transfer agent for the proper paperwork and complete those documents as instructed.

 You will need to obtain a reissue form from the Federal Reserve Bank and re-title the bonds in the name of the trust.

 Contact your broker for the proper forms that will enable the broker to re-title, or if need be, close the existing accounts and transfer the assets into a new trust account.

 You will need to send a completed “stock power” form as well as a W-9 form with your tax ID number with the original stock certificates to the company’s transfer agent.